Top Dog: How to Make the Perfect Vienna Sausage

 Making sure you have the right meat-to-fat ratio is important when making any type of sausage.
-For hot dogs, shoot for a range between 70%-80% lean beef, pork or a combination of the two.
-Our tried-and-true recipe is around 74% lean and is a 60/40 ratio of beef to pork.
+For a soft and tasty hot dog or Vienna sausage, shoot for a range between 70%-80% lean beef, pork or a combination of the two.
+Our tried-and-true hot dog recipe is around 74% lean and is a 60/40 ratio of beef to pork.
 As for cuts, a high-quality chuck roast and pork butt can get you the perfect ratios, but you can experiment with different trimmings of pork fat.
 Any leaner, and you risk a dry and crumbly texture.
 If you want to be really precise, you can separate the visible fat from the meat and weigh them out separately to get the exact ratios.

 Grinding & Mixing

-Compared to bratwurst, hot dogs have a finer texture that comes from the reduced coarseness of the fat.
+Compared to bratwurst, Vienna sausages have a finer texture that comes from the reduced coarseness of the fat.
 To get this texture, you may have to grind 2-3 times before your meat is ready for mixing.
 We recommend grinding the first pass through a 3/8“ plate then twice through a 3/16” plate.

 Once each of your proteins has been ground, you can begin mixing either by hand or by using a meat mixer.
-Whichever method you use, mix your lean trims first with half the ice water (with cure), followed by seasonings, fat trim, and remaining ice water.
+Whichever method you use, mix your lean trims first with half the ice water (with cure), followed by seasoning for hot dogs, fat trim, and remaining ice water.
 The end results should be sticky and pasty, with seasonings well incorporated throughout.

-For proper flavor and color development, refrigerate your meat mixture overnight or for several hours before stuffing.
+For proper flavor and color development, refrigerate your hot dog mixture overnight or for several hours before stuffing.

 Seasonings & Additives

-The distinct red or pinkish color you associate with hot dogs comes from a mix of nitrites and oftentimes paprika in the seasoning.
+The distinct red or pinkish color you associate with Vienna sausages comes from a mix of nitrites and oftentimes paprika in the hot dog seasoning.
 Nitrites help preserve the red in the meat in the absence of oxygen and also kill bacteria that can result in food-borne illnesses.
 Traditionally, hot dogs are seasoned with a mix of paprika, garlic, onion, mace, mustard, and coriander, but can be made from any variety of seasoning blends you choose.

-- No. 155 Blue Ribbon Wiener Seasoning - a national award-winning recipe from Switzerland, Maple Cure included
+- No. 155 Blue Ribbon Wiener Seasoning - a national award-winning seasoning for hot dogs from Switzerland, Maple Cure included

 - No. 664 Wiener Seasoning - MSG-free, Maple Cure included